Baseball Ready Heading to The Show

 ANSWERS

-You can see people bickering or arguing on the way to their cars without indulging in a little of the so-called happy juice.
-Show a bit of grace to others, for there but by the grace of God.
+Observe pre-car quarrels devoid of alcohol.
+Extend grace, remembering we’re all fallible.
 Meaning, be slow to judge?
 You never know when you may be accountable for the lack of beauty you did not show others.
 We are all works in progress.

 Food For Thought

-Think about your church as a place to bring people where we put a protective covering on them for a few hours.
+Consider your church a sanctuary where we protect visitors for a few hours.
 Allow them to experience a love so unconditional that they can learn and grow in Him.
 Worry not about their faults, for your own will bite you in the butt soon enough.
-Remember, the attacking team is busy working on what He is building.
-The attacker wants the team you’re on to fight amongst one another.
+Remember, the attacking team is busy working on what God is building.
+The attacker wants the team you’re on to fight amongst themselves.
 He wishes for you not to show grace, forgive, and start fresh from God’s playbook each day.
 He desires to shut you down and steal your bases.
-The enemy wants division amongst your leagues rather than teamwork.
+The enemy wants division within your leagues rather than teamwork.
 This sneaky ploy creates shame and blame, messing up your focus and losing the heart of your team.

-Help to build His team by helping others feel part of the community and repeatedly provide a connection they want throughout their day.
-We should be able to have all units in His House and share in the knowledge of His coaching.
+Help build His team by helping others feel part of the community and provide a connection they want throughout their day.
+His House will house all units, sharing His coaching wisdom.

 Our games should sell out because we desire to be together with the team.
 We need to build up others to join the team of Christ.
 It’s not about the uniform you’re wearing or the stadium you’re in; it’s about sharing Him.
 Allow people to come and get batting practice before you expect them to hit a home run.
-The coach is the most important in this game, and it’s all about Him.
+This game centers on God our Father; the coach who is crucial.
 Help them know that hanging out with God is way bigger than any ball game they’ve ever experienced.
-It is the “Best game ever,” let them know He wants them on His team.
+It is the “Best game ever,” let them know God wants them on the team.

 So let us play and pray.
-God will take care of the rest ~ See You At The Show, Peace!
+God will take care of the rest ~ See you at the show!

 © 2013 Kathy Henderson